jaxsonpd/pyfea/README.md

 # Python FEA
 This is a python module contaning function to perform simple FEA anlysis of structures

-# Design Philosophy
-This projects loosely follows the TDD process.
-The test functions are located in method\_test.py.
-(This has largely been abandoned due to the need to create a large number of test functions for each method.)

 # Currently supported elements
 - Bar element with 4 DOF
 - Frame element with 6 DOF